veebch/btcticker/README.md

 WantedBy=multi-user.target
 EOF
 ```
 Note that this assumes your user is '**pi**'.
-If it isn't, change accordingly.
+If it isn't, change all occurences of pi to your user name .
 Now, simply enable the service you just made and reboot
 ```
 sudo systemctl enable btcticker.service sudo systemctl start btcticker.service